-Flights cancelled as Fiji braces for tropical cyclone
+Flights cancelled, holidaymakers stranded as Fiji braces for tropical cyclone

 • Four dead, one missing after major flooding in Fiji from Tropical Cyclone Josie

-All other Nadi-bound flights from Auckland after 5.10pm today have been cancelled.
+All other flights to Auckland from Fiji after 5.10pm today have been cancelled.

-They include an Air New Zealand flight due to leave at 5.10pm as well as two other Fiji Airways and Qantas flights due to depart at 5.50am tomorrow.
+They include an Air New Zealand flight due to arrive at 5.10pm as well as two other Fiji Airways and Qantas flights due to depart at 5.50am tomorrow.

 TROPICAL CYCLONE SARAI EXPECTED TO BECOME CAT 2